inqlee0704/inqlee0704.github.io/_posts/2022-01-27-How-to-set-up-Globus.md

 title: "How to set up Globus for files transfer"
 ---

+# How to set up Globus for files transfer

 ![Globus website](../images/2022-01-27-How-to-set-up-Globus/Untitled.png)

 Globus website

-Globus is a service for research data management.
+Globus is a web based service for research data management.
 It can:

 - **Transfer files**
 - Share files with others